 The University can still offer students with short-term caring responsibilities the following support:

-•Discuss with the student access to additional support which may be of benefit e.g. access Wellbeing Services, Academic Success Programme etc.
+- Discuss with the student access to additional support which may be of benefit e.g. signposting to Wellbeing Services, Academic Success Programme etc.